 The name White Bird (Peopeo Kiskiok Hihih – “White Goose”) is also referred to as White Pelican.

 In 1855, the U.S. government gained more than 6.4 million acres of American Indian land and created a reservation for the Nez Percé people in Idaho.

 When the army threatened military action to force people onto the reservation, they began, under the leadership of the War Chief White Bird and Chief Joseph, a legendary 1,700-mile trek to Canada, the Nez Percé War (1877).

 In 1995, a reunion of the relatives of the Nez Perce was held in Brocket, Alberta.
-The Canadian descendents of War Chief White Bird’s band joined with their American counter parts.
+The Canadian descendants of War Chief White Bird’s band joined with their American counterparts.
 Nearly 200 Nez Perce from the Lapwai, Colville, Umatilla, and Piegan Reservations attended.